-August 2017 - Total Health Magazine
+August 2017

 Charles Bens, PhD, calls attention to a topic currently in the news, "Is Artificial Intelligence Going to Save Healthcare?"
 By all accounts its coming and here is one author's comments.

 "Acid Blockers Are As Deadly As Cigarettes," by Jacob Teitelbaum, MD.
-Surprising statement from a doctor.
+Suprising statement from a doctor.
 He goes on to discuss stomach acid, how it works in our bodies and how dangerous long time use of the drugs being prescribed can be for us.

 Gene Bruno, MS, MHS, RH(AHG), in "Reduce Body Fat with CLA," describing what CLA is, how it is used by our body and that it may help you lose a little weight.

-Gloria Gilbère, CDP, DAHom, PhD, presents "Quinoa Burgers and Patties," a healthy alternative to our standard burgers.
+Gloria Gilbère, CDP, DAHom, PhD, presents "Quinoa Burgers & Patties" a healthy alternative to our standard burgers.
 Gilbère provides a history of quinoa and includes with her recipes a complete description of the healthy benefits of all the ingredients.

-Shawn Messonnier, DVM includes our pets with, "Zinc for Our Pets."
 Elson Haas, MD, "Is It Dental Pain Or Mental Pain?"
 Haas takes us on a trip to the dentist and provides us with an unconventional narrative on how he handles the pain and suggests a whole new approach for us to consider when we go in for our next checkup.

 You'll be first introduced to telomeres in the second article in this issue when you read Dallas Clouatre's, PhD, article in "Meditation, Stress and Aging."
 In the ending article, "Telomeres: The Tape Measure For Aging," by Charles Bens, PhD, you will find more history and explanation of how they work in the body plus an extensive personal evaluation to take so you can have a grasp of how you are doing from an aging prospectus.